lanl/spiner/doc/sphinx/src/databox.rst

 .. warning::

-  The serialization routines described here are **not** architecture aware.
-Serializing and de-serializing on a single architecture inside a single executable will work fine.
-However, do not use serialization as a file I/O strategy, as there is no guarantee that the serialized format for a ``DataBox`` on one architecture will be the same as on another.
-This is due to, for example, architecture-specific differences in endianness and padding.
+  ``DataBox`` serialization is intended for transient communication between processes using the same Spiner version and a compatible architecture.
+The binary representation is not guaranteed to be compatible across Spiner versions, architectures, compilers, or build configurations.
+This is due to, for example, differences in endianness, alignment, and padding.

+  Do not use serialization as a persistent-storage or web-interchange format.
+Use HDF5 for persistent, portable storage.
+Size calculation, serialization, and de-serialization must all use a compatible Spiner build.

 .. _`MPI Windows`: https://www.mpi-forum.org/docs/mpi-4.1/mpi41-report/node311.htm